jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Indexing and performance

-(This discussion is based on MS SQL Server.)
+This discussion is based on MS SQL Server, which stores table data (rows) in pages:

-A database stores table data (rows) in pages.
-A table without a clustered index, specifically, is called a **heap,** and the order of its contents will be determined initially by data entry and then by DBMS-initiated changes for efficiency's sake:

 ![](../ILLOS/SQLDataPage.png)

+A table without a clustered index, specifically, is called a **heap,** and the order of its contents will be determined initially by data entry and then by DBMS-initiated changes for efficiency's sake.

 Generally, (clustered???) index pages have a certain structure: